-- Dr. Laura DeNardis is a globally recognized Internet governance scholar and an Associate Professor in the School of Communication at American University in Washington, DC.
-Her books include Opening Standards: The Global Politics of Interoperability (MIT Press 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press 2009); Information Technology in Theory (Thompson 2007 with Pelin Aksoy); and a forthcoming Yale University Press book on Global Internet Governance.
+Dr. Laura DeNardis is a globally recognized Internet governance scholar and a Professor in the School of Communication at American University in Washington, DC.
+Her books include The Global War for Internet Governance (Yale University Press 2014); Opening Standards: The Global Politics of Interoperability (MIT Press 2011); Protocol Politics: The Globalization of Internet Governance (MIT Press 2009); and Information Technology in Theory (Thompson 2007 with Pelin Aksoy).
 She is an affiliated fellow of the Information Society Project at Yale Law School and served as its Executive Director from 2008-2012.
 She is a co-founder and co-series editor of the MIT Press Information Society book series and is a frequent keynote speaker at the world’s most prestigious universities and institutions.
 She currently serves as the Vice-Chair of the Global Internet Governance Academic Network.
 DeNardis has more than two decades of experience as an expert consultant in Internet governance to Fortune 500 companies, foundations, and government agencies.
 DeNardis holds an AB in Engineering Science from Dartmouth College, an MEng from Cornell University, a PhD in Science and Technology Studies from Virginia Tech, and was awarded a postdoctoral fellowship from Yale Law School.

 DegreesPhD in Science and Technology Studies, Virginia Tech, MEng, Cornell University, and AB in Engineering Science, Dartmouth College

 - SOC - School of Communication